cs-au-dk/jalangilogger/README.md

 - The [log-readers/java/src/dk/au/cs/casa/jer/types](log-readers/java/src/dk/au/cs/casa/jer/types) contains Java files that describes what an entry in a log file can look like (see JavaDoc for further information).
 - The [log-readers/java/](log-readers/java/) log-reader implementation can be thought of as the log-reader reference implementation.

-- TODO explain where the corresponding source files can be found (rename test directory?)
+- The log files have corresponding JavaScript and HTML source files in the [test](test) directory
+  - for space reasons, log files have *not* been generated for all files in the test directory

 ### Using log files in Java